-Till few years back, most of us Kolkattans had an idea that chinese (rest of the oriental cuisine was out of reach then …) food is all about a soup (mostly the meatiest heavy one), some noodles or fried rice (off course the mixed variety) and loads of meat or seafood dishes and chilly chicken/ prawn/ fish was a must.
+Till few years back, most of us Kolkattans had an idea that Chinese (rest of the oriental cuisine was out of reach then …) food is all about a soup (mostly the meatiest heavy one), some noodles or fried rice (of course the mixed variety) and loads of meat or seafood dishes and chilly chicken/ prawn/ fish was a must.
 But, with time, as our palates started getting refined and we used to get exposure on other items, things started changing.
-Now, for any chinese food lover, the importance of bao can’t be looked upon.
-Similarly, many of us still get confused on the difference between a dimsum, wanton, momo and sui mai is still a not-so-familiar terms.
-So, when Pou Chong (yes, the sauce company) opened their dimsum outlet in Kasba silently a month back, I personally expected some neat home-styled chinese food … and here’s my experience.
+Now, for any Chinese food lover, the importance of bao can’t be looked upon.
+Similarly, many of us still get confused about the difference between a dim sum, wanton, momo and sui mai is still a not-so-familiar term.
+So, when Pou Chong (yes, the sauce company) opened their dim sum outlet in Kasba silently a month back, I personally expected some neat home-styled Chinese food … and here’s my experience.

 A bit of history of Pou Chong